-The point of having a separate account is to ensure that your business expenses are separate from your personal expenses.
-Back in the days when I operated as a sole proprietor, I didn't think about it too much (although, really, I still should have had a different account for business).
-However, it really is important to make sure that you keep things separate.
+The point of having a separate account for your business is to ensure that your business expenses are separate from your personal expenses.
+It’s a good way to invest in your home business.
+Back in the days when I operated as a sole proprietor, I didn’t think about it too much (although, really, I still should have had a different account for business).
+However, it is important to ensure that you keep things separate.

 Separating your finances can help you create better records that can support you in the event that the IRS comes knocking.
 The ability to quickly and easily show your business income, by what comes into your account, and your business expenses, can be a real help.
-It keeps you on track, and it helps you avoid some of the unpleasantness that can come with a tax audit.
-When you set up separate accounts, you quickly and easily establish which expenses are for your home business, and which are for personal purposes.
-At tax time, that's an important distinction.
+It keeps you on track and helps you avoid some unpleasantness that can come with a tax audit.
+When you set up separate accounts, you quickly and easily establish which expenses are for your home business and which are for personal purposes.
+At tax time, that’s an important distinction.

 Depending on the bank you use, you will need different items to set up your account.
 Generally, though, you can expect to bring in the following items when you set up a business bank account:

 - Photo ID

 Call ahead of time, though, to ensure you have all the documentation and information you need.

 Do some homework as well.
 You’ll want a bank that doesn’t charge checking account fees for your business account.
 Many banks offer small business accounts that are truly free, without minimum balances or activity requirements.
 Look for a bank that provides you with these services.
 It can also help to find a business bank account that offers good personal service.
 Perhaps it comes with a business credit card that can help you build your business credit.